agraef/faust-mcp/README.md

 This will connect to the device on Pd's second MIDI port.
 In principle any of Pd's MIDI ports can be used there (if you don't specify any then port 1 will be used by default).
 But you should make sure that live MIDI input to the Faust dsps is kept separate from the MCP data, because MCP uses note and control data in its own peculiar way, which will sound funny if played back by an instrument.

-## Features
+## Controller functions

-The primary purpose of the mcp abstraction is to take controller input from the faders and encoders of your device and translate them to the corresponding MIDI control changes of the Faust units in your patch.
-It also provides feedback to the MCP device (moving the faders or lighting up LEDs) if you change the Faust controls directly in the patch.
+The primary purpose of the mcp abstraction is to take controller input from the faders and encoders of your device and map them to the corresponding MIDI control changes of the Faust units in your patch.
+It also does the reverse translation, providing feedback to the MCP device (moving the faders or lighting up LEDs) if you change the Faust controls in the patch.

-In addition, the abstraction also offers the following features:
+In addition, the abstraction also offers various other useful functions, mostly accessible through special keys on the MCP device:

-- **Bank changes:** The bank/channel left/right buttons can be used to switch between different banks of faders.
-The patch provides as many banks as needed to represent the MIDI controls of your Faust dsps.
+- **Bank changes:** The bank left/right buttons can be used to switch between different banks of eight faders, and the channel left/right buttons move by one control at a time.
+The abstraction provides as many banks as needed to represent all MIDI controls of all Faust dsps.

 - **Scribble strips:** Instance/unit and control names are shown in the scribble strips of the device, and touching the faders or pushing the encoders toggles the value display in the top line of each scribble strip.
 The scribble strips are also shown in the abstraction, in case your MCP device doesn't have a display.

+- **Display options:** The following options are assigned to some of the function keys of the MCP device: F1 switches the scribble strips between instance and unit name of the Faust dsps; F2 switches the encoder display style (i.e., the way the LEDs light up around the encoders); and F3 tells the abstraction to update its internal state and redisplay the scribble strips (which is used to force an update of the display after editing the Faust dsps in a patch).
+These functions are also available through the "unitname" and "encoder" toggles and the "reset" bang control shown in the abstraction.

 - **Playback and transport:** When used with the included (modified) version of the pd-faust midiosc player, the transport controls will work as follows: the "rewind" key moves the playhead to the beginning of the MIDI file, "fast forward" moves it to the end; "stop" stops, and "play" toggles playback; "record" toggles the player's OSC automation recording; "cycle" toggles the player's loop function; and the big jog wheel and the cursor left/right keys move the playhead in smaller and larger increments, respectively.
+In addition, the function keys F4, F5 and F6 are assigned to some special OSC recording functions ("save", "abort" and "clear").
+Please check the description of the midosc abstraction in the [pd-faust][] documentation for the meaning of these operations.

 - **Timecode:** When used with the midiosc player, the timecode display shows the time (in h/m/s/tenths of seconds) of the current playhead position.

-- **Function keys:** The abstraction also has bindings for the following function keys on the MCP device: F1 switches the scribble strips between instance and unit name of the Faust dsps; F2 switches the encoder display style (i.e., the way the LEDs light up around the encoders); F3 tells the abstraction to update its internal state and redisplay the scribble strips after changes to the Faust dsps.
-These functions are also available through the "unitname" and "encoder" toggles and the "reset" bang control shown in the abstraction.

-Obviously, some of these features may or may not be available depending on the MCP device that you have.
+Obviously, some of these functions may or may not be available depending on the MCP device that you have.
 Both Mackie MCU and X-Touch should enable all features, but some cheaper MCP devices may not offer transport or function keys, push encoders, fader touch detection, scribble strips, or a timecode display.

 ## TODO